Compliance Director – Education, Certification & Daily Responsibilities

 - Communicative.
 Compliance directors have to speak many different corporate languages.
 In the course of their work, they have to both be able to understand dense legal texts and then translate these to members of an organization’s staff in a way that can be metabolized into the facility’s culture.

 - Persistent.
 Compliance is a constantly shifting landscape.
-In order to stay abreast of new developments and how they can impact one’s organization, compliance directors need a fierce commitment to professional development and proactive research.
-There are no ambiguities in compliance and directors have to persist in each individual case to clear and definitive answers.
+To stay abreast of new developments and how they can impact one’s organization, compliance directors need a fierce commitment to professional development and proactive research.
+There are no ambiguities in compliance, and directors have to persist in each case to clear and definitive answers.

 - Ethical.
 The heart of compliance is in doing the right thing, no matter how inconvenient it may seem.
 Compliance directors don’t play favorites: they self-report any breaches of policy and foster a culture where others self-report, too, regardless of whether the breach was intentional or unintentional.

 Soft skills are one thing, but compliance directors also need a healthy dose of fundamental knowledge to go with them.
 While some current compliance directors have only a bachelor’s degree, it’s becoming increasingly common for employers to seek out candidates with graduate-level education.
-An MBA or MHA can not only boost a compliance director’s foundational understanding of the gears of regulation but also provide opportunities for sub-specialization in areas of emerging importance.
+An MBA or MHA can boost a compliance director’s foundational understanding of the gears of regulation and provide opportunities for sub-specialization in areas of emerging importance.

 Certification for Compliance Directors

-While professional certification is not a requirement to serve in this profession, many compliance directors seek it out in order to establish their expertise with employers and peers.
+While professional certification is not a requirement to serve in this profession, many compliance directors seek it out to establish their expertise with employers and peers.